 Demilitarize the police and end colonial policing of our cities and neighborhoods

 - Cease police occupation of Black and brown communities, data and resource sharing with ICE, police surveillance programs, zero tolerance policies in schools, and suspensions and expulsions.

-- Disarm law enforcement officers, including the police and private security
+- Progressively disarm law enforcement officers, including the police and private security

 - Prohibit training and equipment exchanges between U.S. law enforcement and global military and policing entities.